How Can You Avoid Plagiarism in 2025

 What are some commonly used Paraphrasing techniques?

-Following are some commonly used paraphrasing techniques that can help:
+The following are some commonly used paraphrasing techniques that can help:

 Change Sentence Structure

-Change Active voice to Passive voice.
+Change Active voice to Passive voice

-Break Longer Sentences to Shorter parts.
+Break Longer Sentences into Shorter Parts.

 Split longer sentences into shorter parts or just use different short sentences to write a longer one.